New recommendations for allergen thresholds

 However, methodological limitations were also identified that need to be taken into account when selecting the test methods and interpreting the available laboratory results.
 These include, for example, the frequently insufficient recovery of allergens in processed and complex food matrices and the absence of suitable reference materials.

-The FAO/WHO recommendations have already begun to have a legal impact on the handling of allergen traces.
+The FAO/WHO recommendations do no only have a legal impact on the handling of allergen traces in Germany.
 The Netherlands, for example, has incorporated the values into national legislation.
-Overall, it should be noted that in addition to the FAO/WHO recommendations, the VITAL concept with its currently valid reference doses in version 3.0 from 2019 continues to be widely used and established.

 We support you